 School Assembly Programs in Dance

 The Gypsy Folk Ensemble presents a choice of six different international world dance assemblies which are suitable for all grade levels.
 All shows feature four dancers in authentic costume and include audience participation and an educational narrative.
 The programs, which emphasize cultural diversity, are designed to introduce students to the art of dance, to foster an appreciation of other cultures, and to encourage the concept of arts education as part of the core curriculum in schools.
+All performers and teaching artists are professional dancers with extensive experience in children's dance education and school assembly performances.
 Materials for the assemblies include a written Resource Guide with pre- and post-performance activities and suggestions for further study.
-Our standard fees are $500 for a single 45 minute assembly, $850 for two assemblies at the same site, and $1200 for three assemblies.
+Our standard fees are $775 for a single 45 minute assembly, $1300 for two assemblies at the same site, and $1800 for three assemblies.

 Arts education has been shown to have a positive influence on school attendance and the achievement gap, so if it is financially feasible, we encourage schools to expand their arts instruction by incorporating Student Workshops and Professional Development in addition to assembly programs.
 Gypsy also offers a Dance Package as a comprehensive solution for developing dance education in schools and bringing active participation in dance to students and teachers.
 We can adapt our material and presentation to suit your school's curriculum and budget.
 Please contact us to discuss your school's particular needs.